 She added, “Snohomish County has always held a special place in my heart and I am delighted to now call it ‘home.’
 I am honored to serve alongside passionate staff, board, and community members who understand the complexity of poverty and the bold, collaborative work required to break the cycle.”

-Kim Williams RN, is the Chief Administrative Officer for Providence Health and Services, Northwest Washington.
-As CAO she oversees operations of a 501-bed medical center with two locations and the Providence Medical Group in multiple locations throughout Snohomish County.
+Kim Williams RN, is the Chief Executive Officer for Providence Northwest Service Area.
+As CEO she oversees operations of a 501-bed medical center with two locations and the Providence Medical Group in multiple locations throughout Snohomish County.
 Providence Regional is a Level II Trauma Center and serves five counties with comprehensive, not-for-profit, mission-based health care.

 Kim returned to Providence in 2003 where she has served in several leadership roles, including Chief Nursing Officer and Chief Operating Officer before being named Chief Administrative Officer.
 Kim serves on various boards including the North Sound Accountable Community for Health, the Stanwood-Camano YMCA Advisory Board and this year she is the Board Chair for United Way of Snohomish County.